molinfo-vienna/software-development/README.md

 ### New to the team?

-First of all: `Welcome to the Molecular Informatics platform!`
+First of all: `Welcome to the Molecular Informatics Vienna platform!`

 We are glad to have you on-board :)